NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 - Selling: Selling, on the other hand, is a subset of marketing.
 It focuses specifically on the process of persuading customers to make a purchase.

-Selling: Selling, on the other hand, is a subset of marketing.
+Selling: This is a subset of marketing.
 It focuses specifically on the process of persuading customers to make a purchase.
 This involves activities such as personal interactions, presentations, negotiations, and closing deals.
 Selling is more directly related to the transactional aspect of the business, where the goal is to convince potential customers to buy the products or services being offered.

 |**Marketing**|**Sales**|
 |---|---|